KMA91/React-TicTacToe/README.md

 ## Contact

 Feel free to contact me for any discrepancies of information, questions or concerns via [Linked In](https://www.linkedin.com/in/kevin-ma-9145a8110) or [email](mailto:kevin@kevin-ma.com).
-I also am always open to construct criticism!
+I am always open to construct criticism!